arkonki/webmail2/README.md

 ### Step 3: Set Up the Database

+1. Make sure your PostgreSQL server is running and you have created a database for this application.
-1. Run the Prisma migration command to create the necessary tables in your PostgreSQL database.
+2. Run the `schema.sql` script to create all the necessary tables, functions, and indexes.
+Replace `USER`, `DATABASE`, etc., with your actual database details.
     ```bash
-    npm run prisma:migrate
+    psql -U YOUR_USER -d YOUR_DATABASE -f server/schema.sql
     ```
-2. (Optional) Generate the Prisma client based on your schema.
-This is often done automatically by the migrate command.
-    ```bash
-    npm run prisma:generate
-    ```
+    You will be prompted for your PostgreSQL user's password.

 ### Step 4: Run the Application